I snapped a picture of my surroundings and sent it to him, so somebody would know where I was.

 The police and EMT workers arrived 11 minutes after I called 911.
 The 5th precinct was only 8 short city blocks away.
 But an overdose, on the Lower East Side?
 That’s how you clean up the streets.
 Human pesticide, as far as the police were concerned.

 By the time we all got inside my apartment, Debby was dead.

 A memorial service was held for Debby at St. Marks Church in the Bowery, the second oldest church in New York and a legendary performance space.
 Debby knew everyone, and everyone knew Debby.

 Her memorial service was standing room only.
-They allowed acoustic music, and several of NYC’s leading punk musicians unplugged and performed.
+Several of NYC’s leading punk musicians unplugged and performed acoustic songs.